 The drawing below from an advertisement in the Civil & Military Gazette (14 June 1912) is one of the the few images of the box design for the Toughened Lead pencils.
-I’ve yet to come across a copy of this box.

 The widest degree range Wolff had at this point in time was the Toughened Lead Pencils, ranging from 4H to 3B.
 The Royal Sovereign range had a more expansive range of 6H to 6B.
 It’s interesting that they retained the ‘toughened lead’ tag as a feature rather than the model name.
 The grades and their level of softness can be found when you open the ‘slide’ boxes: